 Frequently asked questions

-What is the cheapest car insurance in Alabama?
+What is the cheapest car insurance company in Alabama?

-The cheapest car insurance in Alabama will depend on your driving record and vehicle make, among other factors like your age, credit history and gender.
-Although quote-comparisons are a useful first step in finding affordable coverage, you may also find that an insurer with a slightly higher average premium has several discounts that you qualify for.
+Although quote comparisons are a useful first step in finding affordable coverage, you may also find that an insurer with a slightly higher average premium has several discounts that you qualify for.
 For this reason, it helps to shop around and compare based on the same levels of coverage to see which provider provides the best overall policy for your needs.

 What information is needed in order to get car insurance in Alabama?

-When you contact Alabama insurance companies, agents will likely need to know the type of car you want to insure, your age, where you live, your annual mileage and information about your driving record.
+When you contact auto insurance companies in Alabama, agents will likely need to know the type of car you want to insure, your age, where you live, your annual mileage and information about your driving record.

 Does Alabama require car owners to purchase no-fault insurance?

-Alabama requires minimum amounts of liability insurance, but does not require car owners to purchase no-fault insurance.
+Alabama requires at least minimum amounts of liability insurance, but does not require car owners to purchase no-fault insurance like personal injury protection (PIP).

 Can I save money by adding my teenager to my insurance policy, rather than purchasing separate coverage?

-Alabama teenagers typically pay exorbitantly high car insurance rates.
+Young drivers in Alabama typically pay exorbitantly high car insurance rates.
 Oftentimes, you can save your teenager thousands of dollars per year by adding them to your existing automobile policy.
-Additionally, there are multiple discounts that may apply to your policy, such as good student, distant student and safe driving programs, which could save you money over several policy periods.
+Additionally, multiple discounts may apply to your policy, such as good student, distant student and safe driving programs, which could save you money over several policy periods.

 Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits: